rafidalwahid/next.js_project_management/docs/problems.md

 ## 6. Project Management Functionality Issues

 - ~~**Overcomplicated Task Structure**: The task system with nested subtasks and ordering is complex but doesn't provide clear visualization in the UI.~~ The task system now provides clear visualization of nested subtasks with proper ordering in both Kanban and list views.
+The task detail view offers comprehensive management of subtasks, comments, and attachments.
 - ~~**Inconsistent Status Implementation**: Projects have a separate ProjectStatus model, but tasks use a direct statusId reference, creating inconsistency.~~ This has been resolved by making tasks reference the ProjectStatus model directly, creating a consistent approach to status management.
 - **Limited Team Collaboration Features**: Despite having team members associated with projects, there are limited features for team collaboration.
 - **Incomplete Document Management**: The document model exists but isn't fully integrated with the rest of the application.